IsthisSid/ValheimFoodGuide/README.md

 # ValheimFoodGuide
-## An iOS app project using SwiftUI.
+## An iOS App Project Using SwiftUI
 ### Project Description
 #### Background
 Hiya fellow coder :wave:.
 This was my first practice with SwiftUI, and I thought it would be fun to create a resource guide for the multiplayer survival game *Valheim*.